wodowiesel/LCRDT-Tester/README.md

 # LCRDT-Tester

-The Tester is a tool for identification of the component and its values!
+The Tester is a tool for identification of the electronic components and its values based on Arduino Nano v3 with internal reference incl. pcb schematics & code.

 ![PCB](/docs/PCB-laypout-Wodowiesel-LCRDT-tester-schematics.png/)